courtneylee09/dfw-food-map/README.md

-# Detroit Food Resources Map
+# Dallas-Fort Worth Food Resources Map

-A community-focused web application to help Detroit residents find free food resources including food pantries, community fridges, and hot meal programs.
+A community-focused web application to help Dallas-Fort Worth residents find free food resources including food pantries, community fridges, and hot meal programs.

 ## What is this?

-This is a mobile-friendly map and directory that shows where people can find free food in Detroit.
+This is a mobile-friendly map and directory that shows where people can find free food in the Dallas-Fort Worth area.
 No login required, no complicated setup - just open it and find food resources near you.

 ## Features